Updated on December 20th, 2021

 The UNIL Rectorate has taken note of this decision and apply the obligation of the COVID certificate for bachelor, master and doctorate level courses.

-The same obligation apply from Monday 13 September for events, the welcome week as well as for access to restaurants, sports facilities and libraries on the Dorigny campus.
+The same obligation apply from Monday 13 September for events, the welcome week as well as for access to restaurants (2G rule), sports facilities and libraries on the Dorigny campus.

 I was vaccinated abroad:

 Information on the rights of persons vaccinated abroad to obtain a Swiss COVID pass:

 Students who have been vaccinated abroad and are waiting for their certificate to be recognised by the cantonal or federal authorities can go to one of the two testing centres at UNIL (see below) and receive an attestation allowing them to follow the courses.
 To do so, they must present their foreign certificate and an identity document.
 Please note that only the following vaccination schemes are recognised.